ronthedistance/ronthedistance.github.io/blog10.md

 # Blog 10 [11.15.2019]

-With the terraform for my portion of th project completed last week,  I wanted to talk about a pet project I'm setting up to practice using AWS and/or terraform.
+With the terraform for my portion of the project completed last week,  I wanted to talk about a pet project I'm setting up to practice using AWS and/or terraform.

 ## Custom Modded Minecraft servers via AWS